demianmnave/CML/README.md

 `ctest -C Release`

-If you have multiple CPUs (e.g. 4 in this case), you can speed things up a bit using:
+If you have multiple CPUs (e.g. 4 in this case), you can speed things up a bit using, for example:

+`cmake --build . --config Release -- -j4`
 `ctest -C Release -j4`

-If `cmake-gui` is available, you can use it to set CML_BUILD_TESTING to On.
-A command prompt is still required to execute `ctest`, however.
+Visual Studio 12 (2013), 14 (2015), and 15 (2017) are also supported, as are XCode 7.3 and 8.3.